dhaval1625/project-assets-manager/README.md

 # Project Assets Manager

+Simple but powerful CRUD App for managing all your project assets under one place

 ## Purpose
 - Manage all assets needed for a project at one place
 - Mark project as working currently for easy access